jamt9000/pytorch-template-light/README.md

 - [x] Supply args for the loss function in config
 - [x] Serialize the LR scheduler in case it is stateful
 - [x] Show Hz
+- [x] Friendlier save folders with both sequence num and timestamp
 - [ ] Be more clever when seeing if the input can be plotted as an image
 - [ ] Plot visualisations to tensorboard
 - [ ] Better support siamese/multimodal setting